-Here at The Sales Lion, we talk with a lot of clients that want to plant their flag in the digital marketplace.
+Here at IMPACT, we talk with many clients who want to plant their flag in the digital marketplace.
 These companies are ready to join the online conversation, and they want their flag to get more attention than all the other flags around it.

 And we’re more than happy to share our strategies on how to make this happen.
 In all cases, we have a series of topics that we ask these companies to address.
-Topics that other companies are either unwilling or afraid to address themselves.
+These are topics that other companies are either unwilling or afraid to address themselves.

-Well, we have some very good reasons.
-And we’re going to not only tell you those reasons, but we’re also going to tell you exactly how to write about your competitors on your business’s blog in a way that will actually increase your visits, leads, and sales.
+Well, we have some excellent reasons.
+And we’re going to not only tell you those reasons, but we’re also going to tell you exactly how to write about your competitors on your business’s blog in a way that will increase your visits, leads, and sales.

-In all honesty, these are very fair questions, and on the surface, talking about your competitors seems counterintuitive.
-But we’re here to help, and one thing we’ve noticed is that businesses that aren’t afraid to tackle this issue get positive results.
+At first glance, talking about your competitors seems counterintuitive.
+But one thing we’ve noticed is that businesses that aren’t afraid to tackle this issue get positive results.

 Here’s the thing, consumers are more informed than ever.
 And what they appreciate more than anything in today’s market is honesty.
 Being the only company they encounter willing to address the big stinky elephants in the room is going to gain you major points with them.

-So why do we want you to write these articles?
-Here’s a couple of reasons:
+So, why do we want you to write these articles?
+Here are a few of the biggest reasons:

 Most consumers have never seen a company inform them of all of their other options.
 And by doing so, they’re probably going to be more willing to see what other topics you have written about that pertain to them, as they’ll trust your guidance and expertise.

-We’re going to talk more in-depth about this below in the explanation of how to write the article, but just like with the traffic you never would have gotten, you’ll get opportunities to create new leads and sales that never would have come your way.
+We’re going to talk more in-depth about this below when I explain how to write the article, but just like with the traffic you never would have gotten, you’ll get opportunities to create new leads and sales that never would have come your way.